Crisp and Refreshing Apple, Fennel and Walnut Salad With Apple Cider Vinaigrette

 You can easily buy fennel at farmers markets, but here’s a great

 idea: Why not grow it in your garden?
-Check out this article on
+Check out this article on how to

-grow fennel
+grow fennel at home.

 Remember: Buy